zhua15/CS1XA3/Project01/README.md

 3. Delete Temporary Files
 	The Delete Temporary Files feature recursively searches through all files within the repo and deletes all files ending with .tmp
+4. Find Big Files
+	The Find Big Files feature finds files with sizes greater than 20MB within the repo